 Here is the classification

-Multiligamentous injury with involvement of anterior cruciate ligament or posterior cruciate ligament.
+Multiligamentous injury with the involvement of anterior cruciate ligament or posterior cruciate ligament.

 Injury to anterior cruciate ligament and posterior cruciate ligament